Interaction graph-based characterization of quantum benchmarks for improving quantum circuit mapping techniques: Results

-On the other hand, the 2D-grid qubit topology, which is the most common state-of-the-art for quantum chips, could not handle well the dense graphs belonging to cluster 3, most of which are randomly circuits.
+On the other hand, the 2D-grid qubit topology, which is the most common state-of-the-art for quantum chips, could not handle well the dense graphs belonging to cluster 3, most of which are random circuits.
 However, they did perform fine in terms of their latency.
-What is also interesting, based on these outcomes, is that having for instance high average shortest path (like circuits in cluster 4), leads to low latency overhead - as explained in Sec. \ref{Sec6.1}, which means that the circuit depth was not extended so much.
-That was as expected considering that it means that those circuits are much less connected and easier to parallelize.
+What is also interesting, based on these outcomes, is that having, for instance, high average shortest path (like circuits in cluster 4), leads to low latency overhead - as explained in Sec. \ref{Sec5.1}, which means that the circuit depth was not extended so much.
+That was as expected, considering that it means that those circuits are much less connected and easier to parallelize.

-Further on, for the experiments performed with the latter two quantum devices, the 53q Rochester and the 16q Aspen processor, we have also analyzed the relation between different circuit clusters and the mapping performance metrics (see Fig. \ref{fig:clusterresults2}).
+Further, we have also analyzed the relationship between different circuit clusters and the mapping performance metrics for the experiments performed with the latter two quantum devices, the 53q Rochester and the 16q Aspen processor (see Fig. \ref{fig:clusterresults2}).
 This time we clearly see different outcomes.
-For instance, cluster 0 is not anymore outperforming the others in terms of gate overhead - cluster 4 shows the lowest gate overhead of $\sim12\%$; cluster 3 fluctuate much more in terms of latency - it goes up to $\sim450\%$ instead of previous $\sim150\%$ ; and cluster 4 is doing way better in terms of fidelity decrease- $\sim90\%$ instead of previous $\sim100\%$.
+For instance, cluster 0 is not anymore outperforming the others in terms of gate overhead - cluster 4 shows the lowest gate overhead of $\sim12\%$; cluster 3 fluctuates much more in terms of latency - it goes up to $\sim450\%$ instead of the previous $\sim150\%$ ; and cluster 4 is doing way better in terms of fidelity decrease- $\sim90\%$ instead of previous $\sim100\%$.
 This is more evident for the Rochester device as the number of circuits included is significantly larger.
-As 16q-Aspen is on a smaller scale (lower number of qubits) similar to Rochester device in terms of connectivity, we also notice that they have similarly distributed clusters in terms of mapping metrics.
+As 16q-Aspen is on a smaller scale (lower number of qubits) similar to Rochester device in terms of connectivity, we also notice that they have similarly distributed clusters regarding mapping metrics.
 The data points in Fig. \ref{fig:clusterresultsaspen} could even be a subset of those in Fig. \ref{fig:clusterresultsibm}.
-This outcome means that other devices with similar topology and higher number of qubits would still show similar patterns.
+This outcome means that other devices with similar topology and higher numbers of qubits would still show similar patterns.

 We discuss other possible reasoning behind the results in \emph{Future work} section.